 According to the Pet Poison Helpline, It only takes ingesting a small amount to have toxic effects”.

 The dose of the caffeine varies depending on the size and weight of your cat.
-Drinking a splash of coffee is unlikely to contain enough caffeine to irreparably harm your cat, although it might make them sick; however, if your cat were to eat coffee grounds, it could lead to serious caffeine poisoning.
+Drinking a splash of coffee is unlikely to contain enough caffeine to irreparably harm your cat, although it might make cats sick; however, if your cat were to eat coffee grounds, it could lead to severe caffeine poisoning.
 Too much caffeine can even be fatal for a cat.
 This is also true in dogs.

 Common symptoms of the coffee ingestion can be: